core-wg/etch/draft-ietf-core-etch-latest.md

 The example below illustrates retrieval of a subset of a JSON object (the same object as used in {{example}}).
-Using a hypothetical media type `application/example-map-keys+json`, the client specifies the items in the object that it wants: it supplies a JSON array giving the map keys for these items.
+Using a hypothetical media type `application/example-map-keys+json` (with a Content-Format ID of NNN -- not defined as this is just an example), the client specifies the items in the object that it wants: it supplies a JSON array giving the map keys for these items.
 A resource located at `coap://www.example.com/object` can be represented by a JSON document that we will consider as the